Big Mind, Inc./Kanzeon Zen Center

 Description of Organization

-Kanzeon International was founded in 1982, bringing together individuals and groups studying with Genpo Merzel Roshi throughout Europe and America, which is located in Solitude, near Brighton, Utah.
+Kanzeon International was founded in 1982, bringing together individuals and groups studying with Genpo Merzel Roshi throughout Europe and America.

-The Foundation continued its support in April 2009 with a $6,000 grant to fund costs associated with training six of Genpo Roshi’s successor teachers in the Big Mind process.
-This will enable the teachers to more effectively use the work with their students, and pass the training along for others to use.
+In 2009, a grant in the amount of $6,000 was awarded to fund costs associated with the training six of Genpo Roshi’s successor teachers in the Big Mind process and to enable the teachers to use the work more effectively with their students and pass the training along for others to use.

 In 2008, a grant in the amount of $100,000 was awarded to create a series of five DVD sets which hold five hours each of material on three discs per set.
 The series provided a deeper and broader Big Mind learning experience to a wider and more diverse community.

 In 2005, a grant in the amount of $200,000 was awarded to support operating expenses so that the Big Mind Organization could expand to wider and more diverse communities, to accelerate the training of workshop facilitators, and to raise the level of awareness of the Big Mind process.

 In 2003, a grant in the amount of $165,000 was awarded to support operating expenses including trainer development, program expansion and administrative costs so that the focus can shigt to training facilitators and expanding the reach of the “Big Mind Process.”